About

 Before joining Hearst, I was on investigative and enterprise teams at NBC News, CQ Roll Call and ThinkProgress.
 I’ve also worked in various roles at ProPublica, GBH News, Spare Change News and the New England Center for Investigative Reporting (now part of GBH).

-My work has also appeared in The Washington PostThe Boston Globe, The Christian Science Monitor, The New Republic, FiveThirtyEight, Kaiser Health News, Al Jazeera America, The Intercept and elsewhere.
+My freelance work has appeared in The Washington PostThe Boston Globe, The Christian Science Monitor, The New Republic, FiveThirtyEight, Kaiser Health News, Al Jazeera America, The Intercept and elsewhere.

-I’m the first person in my immediate family to graduate from college and the first to have a professional career.
-My first job in journalism was selling papers at University of Georgia home games in middle school.
+I’m the first person in my family to graduate from college or have a professional career.
+The first job I had in journalism was selling copies of The Athens Banner-Herald at University of Georgia football games in middle school.
+My first byline was in high school for Flagpole Magazine, my hometown’s alt weekly.

 Impact and awards

-Since June 2023, I’ve been part of a team at Hearst that has been reporting on allegations of false and inaccurate ticket writing in the Connecticut State Police.
-Our reporting has helped lead to the resignation of the state’s two top public safety officials, a federal probe led by the Justice Department’s Public Integrity Unit and a six-month investigation that found “serious failures” at the agency.
+I was part of a team at Hearst that reported on allegations that Connecticut State Police troopers may have entered false and inaccurate ticket data, potentially skewing a system meant to identify racial profiling.
+Our reporting helped lead to the resignation of the state’s two top public safety officials, a federal probe led by the Justice Department’s Public Integrity Unit and a six-month outside investigation that found “serious failures” at the agency.

-My previous reporting at Hearst with colleagues Jacqueline Rabe Thomas and Brian Lockhart on lax compliance with public records laws in Bridgeport, Connecticut, changed how the city processes records requests and prompted the General Assembly to update the state’s Freedom of Information Act.
+My reporting at Hearst with colleagues Jacqueline Rabe Thomas and Brian Lockhart on lax compliance with public records laws in Bridgeport, Connecticut, changed how the city processes records requests and prompted the General Assembly to significantly update the state’s Freedom of Information Act for the first time in decades.

 Much of my work before I came to Hearst also had broad impact.